ewa1do/tinkin-desafio-front/README.md

-# 🏔️ The Andes Recipes Project
+# 🏔️ Tinkin Desafio Avanzado

 ## 📋 Description
 Web application for preserving traditional Andean recipes, developed with Next.js and React.
 Allows listing, searching, filtering, and managing recipes with a focus on user experience and cultural preservation.